Christian Ribeiro: Exeter City

 On 21 August 2014, Ribeiro signed for League Two side Exeter City after a successful pre-season trial.
 The club were under a transfer embargo due to financial issues and Ribeiro was carrying an injury which was likely to remain until September.

 He made his debut for the club on 6 September, starting in a 1–2 home defeat to Mansfield Town at St James Park.
 On 11 October he scored his first goal for Exeter, a headed consolation in another home loss by the same score against Hartlepool United; a second came on 6 December as a late equaliser for a 1–1 draw against Burton Albion.

 On 14 June 2015, Ribeiro signed a new contract with Exeter, despite reported interest from Championship side Birmingham City and League One sides Swindon Town and Shrewsbury Town.
 He scored a career-best four goals in 35 games over the campaign, including late winners in home games against Hartlepool United on 12 September, and Accrington Stanley on 23 January.
 His contract expired in May 2016, and he was not offered a new one.

 Oxford United

 Ribeiro signed for newly promoted League One side Oxford United on 28 June 2016, on a two-year deal.
-He suffered a fractured ankle in pre-season training in August 2016 and was sidelined for the most of the 2016–17 season.
+He suffered a fractured ankle in pre-season training in August 2016 and was sidelined for most of the 2016–17 season.
 He made his belated debut against Bradford City on 14 April 2017, with only four games remaining in the season.
 He played 14 times in 2017–18 (10 in the league), scoring once, before a knee injury forced him to retire in November 2017, at the age of 27.